Flexible Spending Accounts

 Health Care FSA:

-• Qualifying health care claims must be filed with Tri-Star Systems (2023 contributions) or Health Equity (2024 contributions) by May 1 of the year following the plan year in which you contributed to the spending account.
+- Qualifying health care claims must be filed with Health Equity by May 1 of the year following the plan year in which you contributed to the spending account.

-• You will need to submit claims directly to Tri-Star (2023 contributions) or Health Equity (2024 contrtibutions) for reimbursement.
+- You will need to submit claims directly to Health Equity for reimbursement.

 Dependent Care FSA:

-• Qualifying dependent care claims must be filed with Tri-Star Systems (2023 contributions) or Health Equity (2024 contributions) by May 1 of the year following the plan year in which you contributed to the spending account.
+- Qualifying dependent care claims must be filed with Health Equity by May 1 of the year following the plan year in which you contributed to the spending account.